calbergs/spotify-api/setup/spotify_api.md

     <p>- Paste in the curl command from step 5 into command prompt/terminal and run<br>
     - Save your access token and refresh token<br>
     - Access token is what we define as spotify_token in our code<br>
-    - Refresh token will be used to generate a new access token on each run<br>
+    - Refresh token will be used to generate a new access token on each run as the access token expires after one hour<br>